grafana/k6-learn/Modules/How to debug k6 load testing scripts.md

 ### Add checks

-You already learned that [adding checks to your script](Adding%20checks%20to%20your%20script.md) helps you identify issues during text execution, but they can be useful during debugging as well.
+You already learned that you can [add checks to your script](Adding%20checks%20to%20your%20script.md) to identify issues during text execution, but they can be useful during debugging as well.
 It's good practice to include checks for every major action your script makes, so that it's clear where the issue lies.

 Consider the script below.